 - Grate the carrots finely, not coarsely.
 Weigh the carrots after you've peeled them.

-- Flour: Use either white whole wheat flour or a combination of all-purpose/plain and regular whole wheat flours (I find that regular whole wheat flour alone can produce slightly earthy tasting muffins but this is a personal view).
-You can also try combining buckwheat and plain flours.
+- Flour: Use either white whole wheat flour or a combination of all-purpose/plain and regular whole wheat flours (I find that regular whole wheat flour alone can produce slightly earthy tasting muffins but this is a personal view).ย

-- Use either rapeseed (canola) or sunflower oil.
+- Use either rapeseed (canola), grapeseed or sunflower oil.

 - I used a high speed blender because it's quick and easy and there is no need to pre-soak the dates (or even chop them).
-But you can use a food processor (or a stick blender) if you prefer.
-Just chop the dates and soak them in the apple juice for at least 30 minutes before pureeing then whisk together with the egg, oil and vanilla extract and combine with the dry ingredients as per Instructions.
+If using a food processor (or a stick blender) I recommend chopping the dates and soaking them in the apple juice for at least 30 minutes before pureeing and combining with the other ingredients.

 - Do not overmix the batter.
 Stir just to combine.

-- Store leftover carrot muffins, once cooled completely, in an airtight container (to help retain their moisture) for up to 3 days.
+- Store leftover carrot date muffins, once cooled completely, in an airtight container (to help retain their moisture) for up to 3 days.ย

 - Freeze for up to 3 months.